SchlossLab/Westcott_OptiClust_mSphere_2017/submission/Westcott_OptiClust_mSystems_2016.md

 **Figure 2.
 OptiClust performance** The average execution time (A) and memory usage (B) required to cluster the four natural datasets.
 The confidence intervals indicate the range between the minimum and maximum values.
 The y-axis is scaled by the square root to demonstrate the relationship between the time and memory requirements relative to the number of unique sequences squared.

 **Figure 3.
-Effects of taxonomically splitting the datasets on clustering quality.** The datasets were split at each taxonomic level based on their classification using a naive Bayesian classifier and clustered using average neighbor, VSEARCH-based AGC, and OptiClust.
+Effects of taxonomically splitting the datasets on clustering quality.** The datasets were split at each taxonomic level based on their classification using a naive Bayesian classifier and clustered using average neighbor, VSEARCH-based DGC, and OptiClust.

 **Supplemental text.** Worked example of how OptiClust algorithm clusters sequences into OTUs.